amussey/amussey.github.io/_posts/2015-08-11-testing-hubot-scripts.md

 ## Common Pitfalls

-I ran into a couple big problems while
+### Tearing Down Mocks

-If you are working on one test and another appears to randomly start failing, make sure to check that you are tearing things down correctly.
+As noted in the section about **Mock HTTP servers**, make sure that mocks are always torn town.
+If you are working on one test and another randomly start failing, make sure that you are tearing things down correctly in the prior tests.

 #### Environment booleans